Achiote, onoto, annatto, urucú or bija (Bixa orellana) is a shrub native to tropical America, specifically the Amazon.

 One day, because he discarded the prey of his hunt, the gods cooked his mouth.

 His wise grandfather, observing that he was dying of hunger, decided to cure him with achiote on the condition that when he hunted he would do it out of hunger and not out of ambition.
 The achiote cured him and he kept his promise.

 The legend of Buynama or the man of water explains that human beings are born from the seeds of the achiote bush and through these they have populated the earth.

 For Castillo & Uhía (2009), it is emphasized that when the first achiote seeds were planted on earth, human beings began to appear and the gods wondered who would have been responsible for this.

 ▷ The guardians of the jungle

 Another legend is that of the Achiote and the Huito, which according to Flores (2010), tells the story of two beautiful women who traveled through the jungle looking for a boyfriend.
 In their adventure they met a captivating character, but an evil hunter caught them to make them his wives.

 After being deceived, they asked the spirit of the jungle to turn them into useful plants, and the great spirit agreed to transform them.
 He turned one with reddish hair into the shape of an achiote tree, and another, with black hair, into a Wituk tree.

-Both plants still exist in the Amazon; As time passed and thanks to a rainbow, two young women with exceptional beauty appeared in the Amazon who were considered the guardians of the jungle.
+Both plants still exist in the Amazon.
+As time passed and thanks to a rainbow, two young women with exceptional beauty appeared in the Amazon and were considered the guardians of the jungle.

 - Castillo, A. & Uhia, A (2009).
 Colombian Myths and Legends.
 Colombia, Educate.
 PDF